jiixyj/libebur128/README.md

 libebur128 is a library that implements the EBU R 128 standard for loudness normalisation.

-There are also several scanners using different libraries for audio input.
+There is also a loudness scanner using different libraries for audio input.

-It is redistributed under the MIT license.
+All source code is licensed under the MIT license.
 See LICENSE file for details.

 Features
 --------